 End the day with a bucket of fresh prawns and a cocktail jug at the Bucket List as you watch the sun set over Bondi Beach.
 If you’re looking to stay locally, the QT Bondi has a range of beach-facing rooms with décor that’s as bright as the neighbourhood.

-Manly is easily reached by ferry which run regularly from Circular Quay near the Sydney Opera House.
-The 30-minute ferry ride to Manly provides undoubtedly one of the best views you’ll get of a thriving harbour and the many beautiful harbour beaches along the way.
-One of the first things you’ll notice when you arrive is the bustle of Manly’s restaurants and bars.
-Soak up panoramic harbour views at the Manly Pavilion, relax just off Shelly beach at The Boat House for a long leisurely brunch, or for something a little different, create your own platter of delicious meats, cheeses and pickles at Cured - it’s like a little bit of NYC found nestled in bustling Market Lane.
+The 30-minute ferry ride to Manly provides undoubtedly one of the best views you’ll get of the thriving harbour.
+One of the first things you’ll notice when you arrive is the bustle of local restaurants and bars.
+Soak up panoramic harbour views at the Manly Pavilion, relax just off Shelly beach at The Boat House for a long leisurely brunch, or for something a little different, create your own platter of delicious meats, cheeses and pickles at Cured.
 The Four Pines Brewing Company is a craft beer lover’s delight, while Manly Spirits Co. serves up premium gin and botanical vodkas infused wtih native ingredients.

 From one end of Manly beach to the other, you’ll find an array of water activities to suit the whole family.
 Try a stand-up paddle boarding or kayaking tour.
 Manly Kayak Centre will guide you around exclusive beaches and stunning scenery and even offers a picnic.
-Everything is provided and it’s perfect for beginners.
 Learn to surf in Queenscliff (which is at the northern end of the beach) with Manly Surf School or perhaps an amble along the tree lined corso to the south end where you can swim and snorkel in the calm waters of the beautiful Shelly beach; it’s a great place for kids.

 If exploring if your thing, the Manly to Spit Bridge coastal walk meanders around the harbour foreshore through some of Sydney’s most stunning scenery and bushland.
-The whole walk is 10 kilometres (6 miles) however it’s broken up into a series of 1-2 kilometre (0.6 – 1.2 mile) short walks which are well sign posted with direction and information spots.
+The whole walk is 10 kilometres (6 miles) however it’s broken up into shorter walks which are well sign posted with direction and information.
 Observe the bush and coastal wildlife including whales during the migration season, learn about Australia’s colonial history, take in the views from spectacular vantage points and enjoy a well-earned dip in one of the many off-the-beaten-track harbour beaches.
 Join EcoTreasures, an Advanced Eco Tourism certified experience, for a guided snorkel to spot native marine life.
-Your guide will also educate you about local wildlife, which changes with the seasons.
-Plan a tailored tour to discover a range of coastal eco experiences.
 If stretching out on the golden sand for some Vitamin D is more your style, there’s 1.5 kilometres (0.9 miles) of it to choose your perfect spot from.

 Once home to Sydney's rag trade, this buzzing inner-city neighbourhood has converted its industrial warehouses into swanky gallery spaces and million-dollar apartments.
 On the southern reaches of Sydney's city centre, jacaranda-lined streets, upscale boutiques and restored terrace houses contrast with edgy dive bars and colourful characters.

 Butter is an unexpected hybrid of fried chicken restaurant, sneaker store and Champagne bar, while Nomad is all about Mediterranean fare to share.
-At the higher end of the culinary spectrum is Toko, serving award-winning Japanese, and Longrain, famed for its impeccable South-East Asian cuisine.
-Don’t miss a visit to lively Chin Chin, the second installment of the famed Melbourne institution located in the renovated historic Griffiths Tea building, and walk-in wine bar Poly located just across the road.
+At the higher end of the culinary spectrum is Toko, serving award-winning Japanese, and walk-in wine bar Poly.
+Don’t miss a visit to lively Chin Chin, the second installment of the famed Melbourne institution.
 Enjoy the afternoon with a relaxing brew in The Beresford's outdoor beer garden, or at the ecclectic Dolphin Hotel.

 Finish your adventure with a show at the Belvoir, one of Australia's most celebrated theatre companies.
 Many of Australia's most famous actors have performed here, including Geoffrey Rush, Cate Blanchett, Judy Davis and David Wenham.
 Alternatively, see a cult classic or a new release film at the historic Golden Age Cinema and Bar.